aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/MidgeBroodmother.md

 - The new enemy's `exp` is set to 0
 - animstate set to 0 (`Idle`)
 - [RegorganizeEnemies](../../Actors%20states/Enemy%20party%20members/ReorganizeEnemies.md) called
-- If hardmode is true, `cantmove` is decremented which gives a free actor turn to this enemy
+- If hardmode is true, `cantmove` is decremented which gives an additional actor turn to this enemy